Everything about Invoicing

 Invoicing from a service task (per asset or per visit)

-• Routines - with the help of do and charge billing contracts, properties can be setup on per asset billing or per visit billing.
+With the help of do and charge billing contracts, properties can be setup on per asset billing or per visit billing.
 Eg. Per asset billing would be 6 x Extinguisher assets performed on a task = 6 assets x $10 per asset = $60.
 Per visit billing would be 100 E&E lights serviced but only charge per visit, so $150 + GST for the service.
 More on this on this article Everything about Billing Contracts (Routines only).
 Invoice and issue via the dispatch function.

 Invoicing from a fixed fee contract amount